-Since Senate staffs were small at that timenot until 1883 did the Senate provide each senator with a clerk—wives (or sons or daughters) of senators often did secretarial duties to help supplement the family income.
+Since Senate staffs were small at that timenot until 1883 did the Senate provide each senator with a clerkwives (or sons or daughters) of senators often did secretarial or other clerical duties to help supplement the family income.
 This practice continued well into the 20th century.
-(For example, Bess Truman worked in Senator Harry Truman's office in the 1930s and 1940s and continued to provide clerical assistance when he became vice president in 1945.)
-After World War II, however, nepotism laws prevented the employment of family members, and increased staffing made such assistance unnecessary.
+Bess Truman, for example, worked in Senator Harry Truman's office in the 1930s and 1940s and continued to provide clerical assistance when he became vice president in 1945.
+After World War II, however, nepotism laws prevented the employment of family members, and the professionalization of staffing made such assistance unnecessary.

 The Ladies of the Senate

 In 1942, First Lady Eleanor Roosevelt dropped in for lunch.
 Just like the regular members of the group, Mrs. Roosevelt brought her own sandwich in a bag.
-Since that time, the group has sponsored an annual luncheon for the first lady (but she no longer is required her to bring her own food).
+Since that time, the group has sponsored an annual luncheon for the First Lady (but she no longer is required her to bring her own food).

-Senator Paula Hawkins of Florida (1981-1987) was the first woman elected to the Senate to be accompanied by her spouse.
+Senator Paula Hawkins of Florida, who served from 1981 to 1987, was the first woman elected to the Senate to be accompanied by her spouse.
 Previously, two women senators, Dixie Bibb Graves of Alabama and Elaine Edwards of Louisiana, had been appointed to office by their husbands (who were sitting governors) to fill vacancies.
 All other previous women senators had been widows or unmarried at the time of their election or appointment.
-During the 1990s, as an increasing number of women senators were accompanied by spouses, the Senate Wives became known as the "Senate Spouses."
+During the 1990s, as an increasing number of women senators were accompanied by spouses, the “Senate Wives” became known as the "Senate Spouses."

 Until the 1960s, very few Senate spouses pursued their own professional careers or had outside employment.
-During the Progressive era, Belle Case La Follette, who was married to "Fighting Bob" La Follette of Wisconsin, was herself a lawyer who helped edit and publish La Follette's Magazine, but she was largely the exception to the rule.
+During the Progressive Era, Belle Case La Follette, who was married to "Fighting Bob" La Follette of Wisconsin, was herself a lawyer who helped edit and publish La Follette's Magazine, but she was largely the exception to the rule.
 In the 1950s, Nancy Kefauver, wife of Senator Estes Kefauver of Tennessee, stood out because she was an artist with her own studio.
 By the 1960s, such business and professional pursuits were becoming more common.
 For example, Ellen Proxmire, wife of Wisconsin Senator William Proxmire, directed her own event-planning business throughout her husband's Senate career.

-Today, Senate spouses typically pursue careers of their own, as lawyers, accountants, lobbyists, business executives, university professors or school teachers, to name a few.
+Today, Senate spouses typically pursue careers of their own, as lawyers, accountants, lobbyists, business executives, or professors, to name a few.
 A number of spouses have held high-level positions in the executive branch.
-Prior to her election as a U.S. senator, Elizabeth Dole—then a Senate spouse—served as Secretary of Labor in the administration of President George H.W.
+Prior to her election as a U.S. senator, for example, Elizabeth Dolethen a Senate spouseserved as Secretary of Transportation under President Ronald Reagan and as Secretary of Labor in the administration of President George H.W.
 Bush.
-Elaine Chao, wife of Kentucky Senator Mitch McConnell, held a cabinet position under President George W. Bush.
+Elaine Chao, wife of Kentucky senator Mitch McConnell, held a cabinet position under President George W. Bush.